openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

     &scope=openid%20profile
     &state=af0ifjsldkj
     &nonce=n-0S6_WzA2Mj
-    &registration=%7B%22subject_syntax_types_supported%22:%5B%22jkt%22%5D,
-    %22id_token_signing_alg_values_supported%22:%5B%22RS256%22%5D%7D
+    &registration%3D%7B%22subject_syntax_types_supported%22%3A
+    %5B%22urn%3Aietf%3Aparams%3Aoauth%3Ajwk-thumbprint%22%5D%2C%0A%20%20%20%20
+    %22id_token_signing_alg_values_supported%22%3A%5B%22RS256%22%5D%7D
 ```

 ## Cross-Device Self-Issued OpenID Provider Request

 The cross-device authentication request differs from the same-device variant as defined in (#siop_authentication_request) as follows:

 * This specification introduces a new response mode `post` in accordance with [@!OAuth.Responses].
-This response mode is used to request the SIOP to deliver the result of the authentication process to a certain endpoint.
+This response mode is used to request the Self-Issued OP to deliver the result of the authentication process to a certain endpoint.
 The additional parameter `response_mode` is used to carry this value.
-* This endpoint the SIOP shall deliver the authentication result to is conveyed in the standard parameter `redirect_uri`.
+* This endpoint the Self-Issued OP shall deliver the authentication result to is conveyed in the standard parameter `redirect_uri`.
 * The RP MUST ensure the `nonce` value used for a particular transaction is available at this endpoint for security checks.

 The following is a non-normative example of a Self-Issued OP Request URL in a cross-device flow {#cross-device-siop}: